🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 The company's sunscreen brands include Banana Boat and Hawaiian Tropic, sold at retailers like Walmart (NYSE:WMT) and Target (NYSE:TGT).
 Rival sunscreens include Kenvue (NYSE:KVUE)'s Neutrogena.

-Trump has pledged that he would put a 60% tariff on goods imported from China, resurrecting his policies from his last term.
-There is already a 25% tariff on the chemicals for sunscreen, Sullivan said.
+Trump has pledged to put a 60% tariff on goods from China, resurrecting policies from his last term.
+There is already a 25% tariff on the chemicals for sunscreen, Sullivan said without specifying the chemicals.

-"A tariff increase is a tariff increase.
-If it’s going to go from 25% to 60%, that’s meaningful," he said.
-"The sun chemical conversation literally comes down to the reality there are no alternative sources for the product, at least not scalable, credible ones.
-This is not like buying pulp or aluminum, this is a highly engineered chemical.
+If a tariff is "going to go from 25% to 60%, that’s meaningful," he said.
+Given the absence of alternative sources for the chemicals, "this is not like buying pulp or aluminum; this is a highly engineered chemical," Sullivan said.

-The consumer-products maker also cut costs, a strategy it would lean on again if Trump's new tariffs come to pass, Sullivan said.
+The consumer-products maker also cut costs in the face of earlier tariffs, a strategy Sullivan said it would lean on again if Trump's new tariffs come to pass.

 © Reuters.
 FILE PHOTO: Sunscreen products sit on a shelf at a store in Gloucester, Massachusetts, U.S., July 15, 2021.
 REUTERS/Brian Snyder/File Photo